OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 Developers can implement proper error handling in several ways:

 - Make sure that the application uses a well-designed and unified scheme to handle errors.
-- Make sure that all logging is removed or guarded as described in the test case "Testing for Debugging Code and Verbose Error Logging."
+- Make sure that all logging is removed or guarded as described in the test case "Testing for Debugging Code and Verbose Error Logging".
 - For a high-risk application written in Objective-C: create an exception handler that removes secrets that shouldn't be easily retrievable.
 The handler can be set via `NSSetUncaughtExceptionHandler`.
 - Refrain from using `try!` in Swift unless you're certain that there's no error in the throwing method that's being called.
 - Make sure that the Swift error doesn't propagate into too many intermediate methods.